Syndicate555/contenthub/RESEND_SETUP.md

 ## Your Personalized Email Address
 **`save+cmibd00vi000012mwuqlha0so@resend.dev`**

-Forward any newsletter to this address and it will automatically be saved to ContentHub with AI summaries!
+Forward any newsletter to this address and it will automatically be saved to Tavlo with AI summaries!

 ---